 - Stage type mappings

-- Reporting tag and calculated field actions
+- Input variable and calculated variable actions

 Review the summary and click Import recipe to create the recipe.
 The imported recipe will be created as a draft version, ready for you to review and tweak.